Black Heritage Preservation Program

-Indiana Landmarks’ Black Heritage Preservation Program aims to expand the work of the organization’s African American Landmarks Committee, established in 1992 to help identify, save, and celebrate historic African American sites.
+Indiana Landmarks’ Black Heritage Preservation Program expands the work of the organization’s African American Landmarks Committee, established in 1992 to help identify, save, and celebrate historic African American sites in around the state.

-For decades, Indiana Landmarks has partnered with local community leaders to identify African American places around the state.
-Early in its history, the committee led a survey of Black heritage sites, documenting churches, settlements, lodges, schools, neighborhoods, and more.
-Among other goals, the Black Heritage Preservation Program will bolster efforts to recognize Black heritage by identifying places that should be listed in the National Register of Historic Places and seeking to expand the definition of those eligible for designation to include places where little or no physical evidence remains.
+The Black Heritage Preservation Program bolsters efforts to recognize Black heritage by identifying places that should be listed in the National Register of Historic Places and seeking to expand the definition of those eligible for designation to include places where little or no physical evidence remains.